chinonso810/alx-higher_level_programming/0x00-python-hello_world/README.md

                    The Python code will be saved in the environment variable $PYCODE

 		2. Wrote a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+		3. Completed this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a                    new line.